 - Your kid goes over to a neighbor's house to light off some big rockets.
 Something goes wrong, though, and the fireworks explode in the child's hand.
 The injuries result in severe disfigurement or even the loss of a finger.
 Would some bogus form keep the buyer of the explosives from criminal prosecution?
 After all, he could claim he was just trying to scare birds away.

 There are a lot of bad laws on Florida's books, but it's hard to imagine one dumber than this one.

 There were some legislative bills that would have eliminated the ridiculous “agricultural use” loophole, and one would have called for the prohibition of sales of certain fireworks to anyone under the age of 18.
 (You need to be 18 in order to be bound to signing a legal document, so the agriculture use form pretty much took care of that limitation.)
 But, thanks largely to aggressive lobbying by the big fireworks manufacturers and sellers who were afraid of more competition, the bills never made it into law.

 Make Sure Stupid Laws Don't Lead to Stupid Mistakes

 If you've already bought your large-scale fireworks, you're looking forward to maybe having some friends over to party on the 4th, and share in your pyrotechnic expertise.
 But we hope that just because some bogus form allows you to buy them doesn't mean you set them off unsafely.

 There's an organization called the National Council on Fireworks Safety, and they publish a pretty comprehensive list of common-sense safety tips for setting off fireworks.
 It's a little ironic that their number one tip is to “obey all local laws regarding the use of fireworks”.

 So when you sign that affidavit swearing you're only using them to scare birds away, you're presumably good to go.

-The personal injury attorneys at Goldberg Noone, LLC, hope everyone has a safe, fun 4th of July.
+The personal injury attorneys at Goldberg Noone Abraham, hope everyone has a safe, fun 4th of July.